Affari tuoi: Gameplay

-The manager is known as "Il Dottore" (the doctor) and knows the content of the boxes.
+The manager is known as "Il Dottore" (the doctor) and knows the contents of the boxes.
 Therefore, sometimes his offers can give hints as to whether the contestant's box contains a high amount of money.
 The manager can also give the contestant an option to change his box.

 In order to give himself further chances, the manager sometimes decides to play "Di pacco in pacco" ("step by step") when high prizes are still active.

 In Affari tuoi, to refuse an offer, instead of saying "No Deal!", a contestant says, "Rifiuto l'offerta e vado avanti", meaning "I refuse the offer and go on".
 To accept, a contestant says "Accetto l'offerta", meaning, "I'll take the offer."
 Unlike the US version of the show, there is no button to push.
 (In fact, international versions of Deal do not use a button and cover.)